Mikel908/BootCamp/02-Homework/01-FinTech/Instructions/Assignment1.md

 ## Recommendations

+Revaluate offers a industry leading prediction platform.
+While the product offers predictions on who in your contacts will move within 3-6 months, I would suggest they add the ability to rank the remaining clients in your client management resource by their likelyhood of moving in a later window.
+I make this suggestion because it would allow real estate agents the opportunity to nurture clients who may consider moving in the near future.
+This additional feature would not require anything additional technologies to deploy, making it cost effective and easy to implement.

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!) the product offers predictions on who in your contacts will move within 3-6 months, I would suggest they add ranking the remaining contancts by likelyhood of moving in a later window.